Gigaspaces/docker/insightedge-enterprise/README.md

 If you're not sure which versions are available, refer to the [supported tags](https://hub.docker.com/r/library/openjdk/tags/) page.

 You can also build from a different base image, or even create your own, using the `JAVA_IMAGE` build argument (e.g. `--build-arg JAVA_IMAGE=...`)

-#  Insightedge-submit
-When running imsightedge-submit script you have to add XAP_NIC_ADDRESS=<your host ip>

 #  Accessing the Logs